tektite-kz/zmk-ardux/config/boards/shields/tidbit_artsey_left/README.md

 # Tidbit - Left

-This directory contians the ARTSEY implementation for the [Tidbit](https://nullbits.co/tidbit/).
+This directory contians the ARDUX implementation for the [Tidbit](https://nullbits.co/tidbit/).